benschmaus/blipweb/README.md

 To save your patch click "get patch link".
 You can save the link to a bookmarks folder, put it in a web page, etc.
 In this way you can create shareable libraries of patches for your MeeBlip.

+There is a soundcloud group where you can share your patches.
+Find it at https://soundcloud.com/groups/meeblip-patches.

-Patches can also serve as a reference guide for creating sounds on your MeeBlip.
+blipweb Patches can also serve as a reference guide for creating sounds on your MeeBlip.
 For example, if you load a patch link in the app you can position the tactile knobs and switches on your MeeBlip to mirror those in the patch config to dial in the sound on your synth.
+Note that you need to use blipweb to control MeeBlip's MIDI-only params!

-Note that the resonance control is not supported as it's analog only.
+Also, the resonance control is not supported as it's analog only.

-There are also a few MIDI only parameters that I have not implemented yet.

-Nonetheless, this version has been tested on my local system and works well.
+This version has been tested on my local system and works well.
 You can try out the latest stable version at https://factotumo.com/blipweb/.

+Read more about blipweb at https://factotumo.com/2016/02/blipweb-web-midi-patch-editor-for-meeblip-anode/

-Feedback welcome.
+Feedback is welcome.